Meet the Creative Speech Therapy NYC Team

 M.S.
 CCC – SLP, TSSLD

 Rachael Rose is the owner and founder of Creative Speech Therapy NYC, which was established in 2015.
-Rachael’s favorite thing to talk about is speech, language, and feeding.
-She speaks publicly about pediatric feeding, oral placement therapy, social skills, and picky eating.
-She also teaches a graduate level course on pediatric feeding.
+Her favorite things about her job include:

 Rachael has completed high level trainings including: Talk Tools Level 2, Feeding Therapy: A Sensory Motor Approach, Natural Language Acquisition (Meaningful Speech), SOS- Approach to Feeding, PROMPT: Technique IAOM trained orofacial myologist, Tethered Oral Tissue, Kaufman Apraxia of Speech